China–Hungary relations: Healthcare

 Hungary was the first EU member to approve the use of the COVID-19 vaccine developed by China's Sinopharm.

+Taiwan

+Hungary follows the one China principle.
+It recognizes the People's Republic of China as the sole government of China and Taiwan as an integral part of China's territory.
+In 1990, Hungary and Taiwan established representative offices in Tapei and Budapest, respectively.

 Public opinion

-A survey published in 2025 by the Pew Research Center found that 51% of Hungarians had a favorable view of China, while 42% had an unfavorable view.
+A survey published in 2026 by the Pew Research Center found that 53% of Hungarians had a favorable view of China, while 40% had an unfavorable view.